Don’t let them bite you. Protect yourself against ticks!

 - Stay on paths and avoid tall grass and bushes.

-- Apply insect repellent to your skin like Anti-Insect Natural or Anti-Insect DEET.
+- Apply an insect repellent such as Anti-Insect Natural or Anti-Insect DEET.

-- Check yourself and each other for ticks after being outdoors.
+- Check yourself and each other after a day out in nature.

 Do you suffer from ticks in your garden?
 Then a chicken is also a good solution.
-Chickens peck the ticks from the grass.
-You can also mow the grass really short.
+Chickens pick the ticks from the grass.
+What you can also do is cut the grass short.
 Ticks don’t like that.

 Why is it so important to prevent a tick bite?
-A tick can transmit the Borrelia bacteria which can cause Lyme disease – especially when there is a long time between the bite and treatment.
-Because a tick bite doesn’t hurt, doesn’t cause a lump or itch and is difficult to recognize, it’s important to prevent tick bites.
-In addition, diagnosing Lyme disease is tricky because symptoms vary greatly from person to person and from time to time.
-Symptoms also resemble other diseases, such as MS.
+A tick can carry the Borrelia bacteria, which in turn can cause Lyme disease – especially if there is a long time between the bite and the treatment.
+Because a tick bite does not hurt, does not cause a bump or itch and is difficult to recognize, it is important not to get a tick bite.
+In addition, the diagnosis of Lyme disease is difficult to establish, because the symptoms vary greatly from person to person and from time to time.
+Many symptoms also resemble other diseases, such as MS.

-FSME is a viral infection that can be transmitted by a tick bite too.
-The virus is transmitted to a person immediately after a bite.
-Infection cannot be prevented.
-Unlike Lyme disease, there is a vaccine for this.
-The disease frequently occurs in European holiday destinations, particularly east of France until Russia.
-Vaccination is highly recommended if you’re traveling to one of the risk areas and spend a lot of time outdoors in nature.
+FSME is also a viral infection that can be transmitted by a tick bite.
+The virus is transmitted to humans immediately after the bite.
+As a result, contamination cannot be prevented.
+Unlike Lyme disease, there is a vaccine for this condition.
+The disease is common in European holiday countries, mainly in the area east of France to Russia.
+Vaccination is strongly recommended if you travel to one of the risk areas and spend a lot of time in nature.

-Made with natural lemon eucalyptus extracts and does not contain DEET.
-Natural can be used on children from 3 months.
+Based on natural lemon-eucalyptus extracts and contains no DEET.
+Anti-Tick can be used on children from 3 months.

 Optimal protection for your feet, ankles and lower legs?
 That’s what our impregnated Bugsox provide.

-Have you been bitten by a tick?
-Time to do something about it!
-Ticks are barely visible when they walk on your skin or when they’ve just bitten you.
-It can be dangerous to remove a tick the wrong way because the tick can transmit its infection while being removed in the wrong way.
-Always remove a tick, within 8 hours, with a special tick remover.
-This reduces the risk of infection, such as Lyme disease.
+Got a tick bite?
+Time for action.
+Ticks are almost invisible when they walk on your skin or when they have just bitten themselves.
+It can be dangerous to remove a tick the wrong way because the tick can release its infection into your skin the wrong way.
+Therefore, always remove a tick, within 8 hours, with a special tick remover.
+This way you reduce the chance of an infection, such as Lyme disease.